OmenApps/django-postgresql-dag/README.md

 NOTE: Not all methods which would benefit from CTEs use them yet.

-NOTE: This project is a work in progress.
-While functional, it is not optimized.
+NOTE: **This project is a work in progress.
+Again, this project is a work in progress.** While functional, it is not optimized and not yet stable.
+Lots of changes are happening weekly.
+Expect it to stabilize by the end of 2020.

 Currently, it provides numerous methods for retrieving nodes, and a few for retrieving edges within the graph.
-In progress are filters within the in order to limit the area of the graph to be searched.
+In progress are filters within the in order to limit the area of the graph to be searched, ability to easily export to NetworkX, and other improvements and utilities.

 ## Most Simple Example: